Atxada/helpy-checklist/README.md

         super(yourCustomProcedure, self).__init__()
 ```

+> [!WARNING]
-remember that your procedure needs to have it's unique name, any duplicated names will result in one of the procedure being ignored.
+> remember that your procedure needs to have it's unique name, any duplicated names will result in one of the procedure being ignored.

 **Available Decorators:**
 - `@checker`: The core logic for finding issues.
 It determines the UI state based on the return value: